Farm woodlands account for a significant proportion of woodland cover in the UK and are often one of the richest wildlife habitats on the farm.

 To protect species which are more sensitive to disturbance, ensure that there are refuges which are only given minimum management.
 Remember that some species, dormouse for example, have special protection - you must conduct proper checks for their presence.
 Where present, your management plans must avoid harming them or their habitat.
 If in doubt seek advice from a specialist.

 Leave 10 - 20% of tree cover to develop into mature trees, either to follow on from the current mature and over-mature trees present, or to plan future provision of this important resource for wildlife.

 Selective thinning of trees along the woodland edge will encourage the shrub layer to develop a dense layer to retain shelter and humidity inside the wood, and will also provide nesting and feeding areas for wildlife.
-It is important to retain tree root systems, root holes, and rotted tree stumps as these are often used by amphibians and reptiles as hibernation areas.
+It is important to retain tree root systems, root holes, and rotted tree stumps as these are often used by amphibians, reptiles and dormice as hibernation areas.

 Rides and glades can be managed to form a graduated edge from tall canopy woodland, through thick scrub and grassland.
 Rides running on an east-west line are best for wildlife, creating sheltered, sunny conditions.
 A wavy ride edge will produce much more beneficial results for wildlife.
 Widen in places by creating a series of scallops alternating between the ride edges.
 Avoid wide rides causing fragmentation for some species by retaining occasional trees and shrubs within the herb zone and scallop.
 Mow rough grassland in alternate years and manage open areas annually.